“One holiday down, two more to go…” Is that your thought after Thanksgiving, heading into Christmas and New Year’s Eve?

 When we face the death of our child, it can feel impossible to believe God is for us, or that He is Emmanuel, God with us.
 So many unanswered questions, many that start with “Why.”

-Last year, right before Thanksgiving, I was before the Lord and the words, “Emmanuel, God with us,” hit my spirit with almost an explosion.
+Last year (in 2016), right before Thanksgiving, I was before the Lord and the words, “Emmanuel, God with us,” hit my spirit with almost an explosion.
 I cried out, telling the Lord that I want Him to be with me every day of this next month.
 I want to feel Him; I want to know His peace in a very tangible way.

 I suddenly had a picture of our advent wreath.
 As our children grew up, we had many years where we did the advent wreath to help refocus us, from the commercialism and the frazzled busyness of the season, to Jesus.